zalando-stups/documentation/user-guide/access-control.rst

     * Summary: grants read access to all orders
     * [x] Application Scope

-With this information published, everyone can now check based on those permissions.
+With this information published, every resource server can now grant access based on those permissions.

 Implementing a resource server
 ------------------------------